This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 An extra $192 saved!
 That is a win for kids.

 Want to up the game and start an investment account?

-Related Post: How to Invest in the Stock Market – Beginner’s Guide
+Related Resource: How to Invest in the Stock Market – Beginner’s Guide

 How to Save Money for Kids

 It is one thing to teach them to track money.
 But, it is completely a different action plan to have the learn to save money.